apapaefs/KSU_FirstYearScholars25-26/README.md

 # Workflow

-Here is the current workflow for the repository:
+Here is the current workflow for the repository.
+Note that files will have a tag ```_3ch_X-Y-Z```, where X, Y, and Z are the convolution layer channels.

 1. *On KSU's TIMUR* Server: (on Andreas's MacBook pro use ```/Users/apapaefs/miniconda3/bin/python```)